June is a great time to enjoy fresh air and sunshine.

 June is Zoo and Aquarium Month, and if you teach ESL to children, it’s a great reason to include an animal unit in your lesson plans.
 If you have the resources and permission, plan a trip to a local zoo with your class.
 Before the trip, talk about the different animals a person might see at a zoo.
 You might want to use it as an opportunity to brainstorm a list of animals that could be in a zoo as well as a list of animals that could not be in a zoo.
 Then give your students a map or brochure for your zoo that lists the animals they will see there.
 Have students choose an animal that they are especially excited to see, and have them read up on that animal.
 They can share the information they learn with the rest of the class via a presentation, an informational poster, or a written brochure about that animal.
 In many places, visiting a zoo is not possible right now, so simply have your students select a zoo animal, study them, and present to the class.

 Design a Zoo and Aquarium

-After your trip to the local zoo, challenge your students to design their own display of animal treasures.
-Have students work in groups of two or three to design their own zoo.
+Challenge your students to design their own display of animal treasures.
+Studetns can work in groups or on their own to design their own zoo.
 Their designs should include a poster sized map of their zoo.
 As they create their zoo, groups should discuss what animals to include and why as well as the habitats they will need and their arrangement.
-Have each group present their zoo to the class, and then display their posters in your class room.
+Have each group present their zoo to the class, and then display their posters in your classroom.

 Pencils in Nature